MattCode64/DjangoList/readme.md

 2. Create a virtual environment: `python3 -m venv venv`
 3. Activate the virtual environment: `source venv/bin/activate`
 4. Install the requirements: `pip install -r requirements.txt`

+---

+### Frontend

+The frontend is built with Vue.js and is located in the `frontend` directory.
+To run the frontend, you must have Node.js installed, Vue CLI, and axios.

+1. Install Node.js: `sudo apt install nodejs`
+2. Install Vue CLI: `npm install -g @vue/cli`
+3. Create a new Vue project: `vue create .` or `vue create frontend`
+4. Install axios: `npm install axios` (in the `frontend` directory)

+Install also the following package:

+`pip install django-cors-headers` (in requirements.txt)

+---